wehlutyk/thesis/content/3-gistr-2-related.md

 creating studies that involve many subjects at the same time is also made much simpler by the online logistics, an advantage that has been used for instance in the study of group conversations [@niculae_conversational_2016].
 More generally, these approaches relax the opposition between small-scale controlled experiments in the laboratory on one side, and analyses of large-scale but passively collected online data on the other side.
 Once the initial development cost is covered, they make it possible to collect relatively large data sets in short cycles, and combine simplified logistics with a level of control similar to that of laboratory experiments.

-The second field we rely on creates an opening for the detailed modelling of utterance transformations: biological sequence alignment, the sub-field of bioinformatics which attempts to uncover commonalities in sequences of DNA, RNA, or amino acids in proteins from different species, has developed over the last 50 years a range of general algorithms to relate sequences of items.
+The second field we rely on creates an opening for the detailed modelling of utterance transformations: biological sequence alignment, the sub-field of bioinformatics which seeks to uncover commonalities in sequences of DNA, RNA, or amino acids in proteins from different species, has developed over the last 50 years a range of general algorithms to relate sequences of items.
 One such algorithm in particular, introduced by @needleman_general_1970, extends the principles of the Levenshtein distance and is particularly well suited to the analysis of linguistic transformations when combined with standard natural language processing methods.
 Inspired by @lauf_analyzing_2013 who use similar tools to prepare their data for manual analysis, we use and extend the Needleman-Wunsch algorithm to reliably extract regularities in the way utterances are transformed through transmission chains.